BIR Computations: TRAIN Tax for Self-Employed and Professionals

-(UPDATE May 2018): The BIR has released a new Revenue Memorandum Order covering the availment of 8% tax rate for self-employed and professionals.
+(UPDATE): The BIR has released a new Revenue Memorandum Order covering the availment of 8% tax rate for self-employed and professionals.
 Read about it here: 8% BIR Tax Rule for Self-Employed and Professionals (RMO 23-2018)

 Here are relevant items on taxation of Self-Employed and Professionals from BIR’s RR 8-2018:

 “Individuals earning income purely from self-employment and/or practice of profession whose gross sales/receipts and other non-operating income does not exceed the value-added tax (VAT) threshold as provided under Section 109 (BB) of the Tax Code, as amended, shall have the option to avail of:

 - The graduated rates under Section 24(A)(2)(a) of the Tax Code, as amended; OR